macmade/AtomicKit/README.md

     foo.execute{ ( value: String ) in value.append( ", world" ) }

-You can also use a return value for the closure:
+You can also use a return value from the closure:

     let isEmpty = foo.execute{ ( value: String ) -> Bool in value.isEmpty }